Stomper10/CheXpert/README.md

 # 2. Run the CheXpert
 ## Data Preprocessing
 You **MUST** run the following command before running the model.
 Running the `run_preprocessing.py` file makes the test set ready.
-Since the CheXpert uses a hidden test set for the official evaluation of models, I had to make the test set extracted from the training set before running the model for repetition experiments.
+Since the CheXpert uses a hidden test set for the official evaluation of models, I had to make the test set extracted from the training set for repetition experiments.

 ```bash
 python3 run_preprocessing.py